braindead-cc/bcc/INSTALL.md

 You will need:

-- either Ninja or Samurai
+- either Ninja/Samurai with Meson, or GNU Make
-- Meson
 - a POSIX-compliant shell (e.g. bash or dash)
 - a C99 compiler (tested with Clang, GCC, and TCC)
 - [`scdoc`](https://git.sr.ht/~sircmpwn/scdoc)